ijlee2/ember-container-query/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.16 or above
+* Ember.js v3.16 or above (3.12 - 3.15 may work but won't be supported)
 * Ember CLI v2.13 or above
 * Node.js v10 or above
+* Modern browsers (IE 11 may work but won't be supported)

 Contributing